allegroai/clearml-docs/docs/apps/clearml_task.md

 you can easily track your work and integrate ClearML with your existing code.

-`clearml-task` automatically integrates ClearML into any script or **any** python repository. `clearml-task` has the option to send the task to a queue, where a **ClearML Agent** listening to the queue will fetch the task it and executes it on a remote or local machine.
+`clearml-task` automatically integrates ClearML into any script or **any** python repository. `clearml-task` has the option to send the task to a queue, where a **ClearML Agent** listening to the queue will fetch the task and execute it on a remote or local machine.
 It's even possible to provide command line arguments and provide Python module dependencies and requirements.txt file!

 ## How Does ClearML Task Work?